Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 ## Acknowledgements

 I received inspiration for this project from my mentor [Simen Daehlin](https://www.linkedin.com/in/simendaehlin/), fellow students especially family, friends and my teaching colleagues at [JK Educate](https://www.jkeducate.co.uk/) and school students were also very helpful in giving me feedback.
-The [Code Insitute videos](https://codeinstitute.net/)  were useful in giving me the basic way to go about creating different functionality in my app.
+The [Code Insitute videos](https://codeinstitute.net/)  were useful eventually, once I understood them, in giving me the basic way to go about creating different functionality in my app.
+The accounts app was reused from the CI code and I have spent time annotating each app showing how the code works.
 I used the [django documentation](https://docs.djangoproject.com/en/3.0/) to help me sort things out on a regular basis, although I have to admit that at times it was difficult to understand what to do to sort out a problem and I spent around 80% of my time on this project looking things up on the internet with only 20% of the time actually spent coding.
 Hopefully next time I do a similar project things wont take so long and I will be better at sorting out any issues that arise!